 She left her prestigious job at GE to start a luxury brand inspired by Africa, her homeland.
 Leaving this job was a huge leap.
 However, Swaady had faith in the continent, her wealth of natural resources and women in need of empowerment.
 Most people know Yswara for its range of luxury teas but there is more when it comes to the industry of new fashion.
 Swaady’s also company offers teatime accessories and aromatherapy candles among other luxury items made in Africa.

 My passion was in jewellery and listening to Swaady during that interview made me decide to turn my jewellery business into a luxury brand.
 I went ahead to launch a range of products that I named AD LUX.
 As part of this range was the Swaady Collection that included handmade bags and jewellery honoring our rich African cultures and as a celebration of African renaissance.

 Over the years, Swaady and I have become good friends championing for African Luxury and women empowerment.
 Our separate businesses have seen us visit many cities around the world where we both had the pleasure of displaying our products.
-Most recently, we met at the Africa 2018 She Designs Expo that was designed to give African women a chance to exhibit and sell their version of luxury.
+Most recently, we met at the Africa 2018 She Designs Expo that was designed to give African women a chance to exhibit and sell their version of new fashion.

 Working with Swaady

 As destiny would have it, I had a chance to work together with a woman I admire.
 It was such a delight to discover that Swaady and I were both on the panel at the Lionesses of Africa conference in CapeTown, South Africa.
 Melanie Hawken founded Lionesses of Africa with a goal of empowering women entrepreneurs.
 The social enterprise delivers; development programs, business tools, networking events and many resources for women entrepreneurs.
 It has members across 54 African countries and reaches others in Europe and North America.